Minerva Tapia

 Minerva Tapia is a choreographer, arts and culture administrator, educator, and company director of the Minerva Tapia Dance Group.
 Tapia received her Ph.D. in Critical Dance Studies in 2014 at the University of California, Riverside.
-She received a Master of Fine Arts in Dance at the University of California, Irvine, in 2006, and in 1986 she received her B.A. at the Escuela de Danza Gloria Campobello in Tijuana, Mexico.
+She received a Master of Fine Arts in Dance at the University of California, Irvine, in 2006, and, in 1986, she received her B.A. at the Escuela de Danza Gloria Campobello in Tijuana, Mexico.
 She has honed her art at dance studios and companies in Mexico, New York, Los Angeles, San Francisco, Brazil, Canada, Turkey, and Cuba, where she studied for seven years.
-In 1995 she formed the Minerva Tapia Dance Group, establishing important cross-border artistic collaborations.
+In 1995, she formed the Minerva Tapia Dance Group, establishing important cross-border artistic collaborations.
 Her work has been presented in spaces like the Joyce SoHo in New York City and dance festivals in Panama, Costa Rica, Mexico, Argentina, and Spain.
 Its most notable choreographies are Borderline Bodies, Juana’s Little Machine, Flaquita, and Ellas danzan solas/ Illegal Border.
 Minerva is also the co-founder of the U.S.-Mexico Binational Choreographic Showcase, The San Diego/Tijuana Dance on Film Festival, and La Medalla al Arte Dancístico, an award bestowed upon notables from the dance world.
 Her research interest focuses on contemporary dance production at the U.S.-Mexico border.
-Recently she published her book “Danzas y Frontera”, in which she examines how border activities and conflicts have been thematized in choreographic works.
+Recently, she published her book “Danzas y Frontera,” which examines how border activities and conflicts have been thematized in choreographic works.

 Testimonials